 Other Beneficial Spiders

-Not just the yellow garden spider, but other kinds like orb weavers and the often filmed jumping spider with its huge, puppy-dog eyes (you heard me) are often a farmer’s best friend.
+Not just the yellow garden spider, but other types of spiders like the garden orb weaver, grass spider, and the often filmed jumping spider with its huge, puppy-dog eyes (you heard me) are often a farmer’s best friend.

 These little guys are just as hardy and voracious as the yellow garden spider and equally as unfussy about their food.